Blinkinlabs/EightByEight/README.md

 See the 'Getting Started Guide' in documentation/ to learn about the badge.

-Arduino samples are located in arduino/.
+Arduino examples are located in examples/.

 # License